WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 16 | Intro to CSS
+Starting the CSS Intro in class.
+Also, working on the SB05.
+Fixing the filter.
+I need to set up a check flag feature that will help me keep from adding additional cards that I did not want.

+---

 ## 2022 02 15 | Form and CSS
 Completed the Forms Ex, second part.
 Also completed the Forms Ls.
 Some things to remember: need to have a name in the input element.
 It can be sent out only if it has a name.
 I also went through the CSS Ls and added terms to the study flash cards (quizlet).
 Afterwards, I completed the first part of the CSS Ex.